 Engaged With the Community

-Lectures, panel discussions, a public speaking contest and myriad opportunities to engage: that’s our annual Com Week.
-Com Week, open to the public, highlights our faculty's expertise and our students' excellence.
-And it’s always a great time to re-engage with our outstanding alumni.
+Lectures, panel discussions, and myriad opportunities to engage.
+Our undergraduate speaker series is open to the public and highlights our faculty's expertise and our students' excellence.
+This is a great time to re-engage with our outstanding alumni.

 Our faculty and students conduct research that matters to the everyday lives of the people of North Carolina and beyond.
 We engage with the wider community to share what we’re learning, and to learn from each other.